gaehlerm/SoftwareEngineering/README.md

 Code is only allowed to be merged into master if the unit tests all pass.
 This means that every programmer has to run the unit tests before creating a merge request (MR) just as he has to make sure the whole projects compiles.
 It is mandatory to fix code that broke unit tests, otherwise it won't be merged.

 Now let me repeat: It is mandatory that all unit tests pass before an MR can be merged into master.
 This is a rule that should be automated.
-Set up jenkins //(or what else is the MR software?) accordingly.
+Set up the Continuous Integration (CI) accordingly.
 It should check the unit tests just the same as it checks the formating of the code and the compilation.
-This is just another fixed requirement inside the MR. This is the only way to ensure that the unit tests are guaranteed to pass all the time.
+This is just another mandatory requirement inside the MR. This is the only way to ensure that the unit tests are guaranteed to pass all the time.

-With acceptance tests is becomes a little bit trickier.
-Acceptance tests are slow and can't just be run in or before every MR. Therefore you can't guarantee that all acceptance tests pass all the time.
-Instead you have to set up Jenkins to run the acceptance tests overnight ("nightly build").
+With E2E tests it becomes a little bit trickier.
+E2E tests are slow and can't just be run in or before every MR. Therefore you can't guarantee that all E2E tests pass all the time.
+Instead you have to set up the CI to run the acceptance tests overnight ("nightly build").
 And if a test fails, it should send an email to all the developers who changed something the last day that the tests fail.
 The team then has to sit together and figure out why this is the case.
 In most cases it is fairly obvious why.

 ## Mocking and Stubs